This post contains affiliate links.

 Rosemary is one of the most popular herbs to grow at home.
 Of course, its excellent taste and smell are two of the reasons why so many people love it, but also because it is a relatively easy plant to grow and keep alive for a long time.
 One of my favorite things about rosemary plants is that they can be kept alive for many years.
 But what exactly is the lifespan of a rosemary plant?

-How long will a rosemary plant live?
 The lifespan of rosemary is generally between 10-20 years.
-However, how long rosemary will live depends on the conditions it has, and the better the conditions are, the longer the rosemary plant will live and the larger and faster it will grow.
+However, how long each plant will live depends on the conditions it has, and the better the conditions are, the longer the rosemary plant will live and the larger and faster it will grow.

 What is the Lifespan of a Rosemary Plant?